grantnorwood/expedia-e2e/exercise-2/README.md

 When that first example ran, you should've seen a Firefox browser window open in the background _(make sure your other app windows aren't full-screen)_, load up Google, and get the title of the window.

-This time, let's change our configuration object to specify Chrome as our browser for automated testing.
+This time, let's change our configuration object to specify Chrome as our browser for automated testing, and also point our script at our running example application on [http://localhost:3000/](http://localhost:3000/).

 1. Open up `example.spec.js` and change the `options.desiredCapabilities.browserName` to `'chrome'`: